 Many of Dylan’s melodies were influenced by folk artists like Odetta and Pete Seger.
 His rambling image and his unique twang were cribbed from Woody Gutherie.
 His posturing was copied from blues artists including Leadbelly and Blind Willie McTell.
 And even his lyrics were inspired by sources as well-known as Jack Kerouac’s Desolation Angels and, as we’ve just seen, the Bible.

-Besides my outsized respect for Dylan's prowess, there's another reason why I wanted to bring this to your attention.
-Because as you look to figure out how to move forward in the unprecedented world we all find ourselves in, remember that progress and does not require you to reinvent the wheel and recreate yourself and your business as something so new that no one's ever seen it before.
+Besides my outsized respect for Dylan’s prowess, there’s another reason why I wanted to bring this to your attention.
+Because as you look to figure out how to move forward in the unprecedented world we all find ourselves in, remember that progress and success does not require you to reinvent the wheel and recreate yourself and your business as something so new that no one’s ever seen it before.

 Instead of throwing the baby out with the bathwater, why not take a good look at what has come before and figure out how you can make simple changes and modifications to build something that works for you?
 It worked for Bob Dylan, why not you?

-Bought or sold anything on or OfferUp?
-They're just different combinations of a flea market or garage sale and the Internet.
+Bought or sold anything on Ebay or OfferUp?
+They’re just different combinations of a flea market or garage sale and the Internet.

-When you look deeper, you'll see that so many of the things we use and enjoy are really just creative reinterpretations of common concepts with which we are already quite familiar.
+When you look deeper, you’ll see that so many of the things we use and enjoy are really just creative reinterpretations of common concepts with which we are already quite familiar.
 And knowing that, you can more easily figure out what your next step should be.
-And from others' successes should be a big part of your next success.
+And learning from others’ successes should be a big part of your next success.

-If you want more information, just click HERE
+If you want more information, just click HERE.

 After all, Dylan created a masterpiece by reinterpreting biblical verse.
 Who knows what you can do?